robertsben/switcharoo/README.md

 ./switcheroo -source {relative/path/to/source-file.xml} -destination {relative/path/to/destination-file.json} -debug
 ```

 Debug is optional.
-Source and destination are also optional, if you're happy to use the... somewhat shoddy... web app (on localhost:8080)[http://localhost:8080].
+Source and destination are also optional, if you're happy to use the... somewhat shoddy... web app [on localhost:8080](http://localhost:8080).

 ## @TODO